You’ve worked hard and achieved success, but now, at mid life, your priorities have shifted, and you're feeling bored.

 Choose A Path, Change Your Life

 I’m Jessica Sweet, career coach and licensed therapist.
-I work with people who are successful, passionate, people-focused, and can’t be easily defined by one label because they are excited about too many different things.
+I work with people who are successful, passionate, people-focused, high potential, and can’t be easily defined by one label because they are excited about too many different things.

 I’m here to help you figure out what you really want to do, and make a rock solid plan for doing it.